 July 2005 - Begins his military service with IDF’s tank corps.

-An audiotape is released, in which Shalit says his health is deteriorating and he’s in need of long term hospitalization.
+June 2007 - An audiotape is released, in which Shalit says his health is deteriorating and he’s in need of long-term hospitalization.

-'s office in Jerusalem.
-There, they set up a protest tent to draw attention to their son’s plight.
+June 2010 - Shalit’s parents lead a 12-day march from their home in northern Israel to Prime Minister Benjamin Netanyahu’s office in Jerusalem.
+There, they set up a tent to draw attention to their son’s plight.
 The tent remains outside the prime minister’s office for more than a year.